bachya/ecowitt2mqtt/README.md

 These are fairly self-explanatory, but take care to use an `--input-unit-system` that is consistent with what your device provides (otherwise, your data will be very "off").

-### Overriding Units for Data Point Categories
+### Overriding Units for Data Categories

-If you wish, you can change the unit (and the underlying value) for individual data point categories.
-For example, let's say you wanted the use metric for the output unit system, but wanted to represent all temperature data points in Kelvin – you would provide `--output-unit-system=metric` and `--output-unit-temperature=K` as config options.
+If you wish, you can change the unit for individual data categories.
+For example, let's say you wanted to use metric for the output unit system, but wanted to represent all temperature data points in Kelvin – you would provide `--output-unit-system=metric` and `--output-unit-temperature=K` as config options.
+As expected, the value is properly converted to the new unit.

-Here is a comprehensive list of the units you can use:
+Here is a comprehensive list of the units you can specify:

 * Temperature (specified via the `--output-unit-temperature` config option)
     * `°C`